Douirat/pool-rust/README.md

 - You must be able to **explain and defend** your code
 - You must be able to **read and critique** someone else's
-- There is no partial credit for code that doesn't run
+- There is no partial credit for code that doesn't compile

 ---